datMaffin/vim-colors-bionik/README.md

 ## FAQ
-* [Italic in Terminal.app and tmux](https://medium.com/@dubistkomisch/how-to-actually-get-italics-and-true-colour-to-work-in-iterm-tmux-vim-9ebe55ebc2be): Without the "Configure vim" chapter;  `set termguicolors` has nothing to do with the italics.
+* [Italic in iTerm.app and tmux](https://medium.com/@dubistkomisch/how-to-actually-get-italics-and-true-colour-to-work-in-iterm-tmux-vim-9ebe55ebc2be): Without the "Configure vim" chapter;  `set termguicolors` has nothing to do with the italics.